 With Ascentia, real-time analytics can help operators identify patterns and indicators of potential failures.
 An easy-to-use dashboard also helps aircraft engineers create custom alerts‒ with complex and advanced logic‒ in a low code/no code environment.

-InteliSight AID on the other hand captures, records, stores, encrypts and securely sends aircraft data to Collins' robust and secure ground platform, GlobalConnectSM, which manages the various airline data streams and automates the acquisition of safety and performance data from the aircraft.
-Where the process used to be manual, InteliSight and GlobalConnect now automate data collection.
-Airlines are using these systems in multiple ways, but the key is using the analyzed data in predictive models to make fleets more efficient and environmentally sustainable.
+Meanwhile, InteliSight AID captures, records, stores, encrypts, and securely transmits aircraft data to Collins' robust ground platform, GlobalConnectSM.
+This platform manages various airline data streams and automates safety and performance data acquisition from aircraft, transforming what was previously a manual process into an automated one.
+Airlines utilize these systems in multiple ways, primarily leveraging analyzed data in predictive models to enhance fleet efficiency and environmental sustainability.

 OpsCore Flight Tracking pairs advanced data aggregation and predictive technology from FlightAware with Collins’ connected messaging and fleet management capabilities, enabling airlines to analyze flight information through machine learning, to identify key influencing factors for any flight to forecast future events in real-time and optimize ground resources.